Recipe 2. Downloading Data from the Spitzer Heritage Archive - A Detailed Example

 The Spitzer Heritage Archive (SHA) is the permanent home for all of the data collected during the Spitzer mission, plus all the documentation you need to understand these data.

 In this section, we will go over some terminology that you will need to know to use the SHA.
-For lots more information, please see the SHA online help, which can be accessed from the menu in the upper right (of the red menu bar).
+For lots more information, please see the SHA online help, which can be accessed from the menu bar on top (SHA Help).

 An individual Spitzer observation sequence is an Astronomical Observation Request (AOR).
 In certain cases (often calibration or sometimes science observations), you may also see an Instrument Engineering Request (IER).
 Either one involves many individual frames, as well as observer name, date of observation, object or area of the sky observed, and instrument used (IRAC, MIPS, or IRS)-- these are all part of the AOR.
 All of Spitzer's operations (planning, scheduling, processing) have been centered around these units (AORs or IERs).